 What is the timeframe?

-Paycheck Protection Program: Small businesses and sole proprietorships can apply between April 3, 2020 – June 30, 2020.
-Independent contractors and self-employed individuals can apply between April 10, 2020 – June 30, 2020.
+Paycheck Protection Program: Small businesses and sole proprietorships have until May 31, 2021 to apply (thanks to the Paycheck Protection Program Extension Act of 2021).
 Please note that funds are limited, and loans are based on a first-come, first-served basis.

-Employee Retention Credit: Employers can claim this payroll tax credit on qualifying wages paid between March 13, 2020 – December 31, 2020.
+Employee Retention Credit: Employers can claim this payroll tax credit on qualifying wages paid through December 31, 2021.

 How much could I receive?

-Paycheck Protection Program: Employers can receive a maximum loan of up to $10 million.
-Loan amounts are based on the employer’s average payroll costs over the past eight weeks, plus an additional 25%.
+Paycheck Protection Program: First-time applicants can receive a maximum loan of up to $10 million.
+Second-time applicants can receive loans of up to $2 million.
+Loan amounts are based on the employer’s average payroll costs over a qualifying period, plus an additional 25%.

 Again, employer size doesn’t matter when it comes to Employee Retention Credit eligibility.
 However, your average number of full-time equivalent employees in 2019 determines qualifying wages.